 Building Confidence

-Each week that Al attended, we sat down together to list his achievements during the day, which included practical and online tasks, online courses and development of new interview techniques.
-These regular conversations helped us get to know Al well, and for him to look at all of the skills, knowledge and experiences he had to offer an employer.
+Each week that Al attended, he sat down together with a member of the team to list his achievements during the day, which included practical and online tasks, online courses, and development of new interview techniques.
+These regular conversations helped create a wide range of skills, knowledge and experience to add to his CV.

 Growing in confidence for interviews was a key focus of Al’s time with the Foundation4Work programme.
-Together we did mock interviews, where we asked many of the questions that he would face in a real interview situations, especially those he felt most uncomfortable answering.
-The more sessions we did, the greater Al’s confidence became and the less his condition affected his ability to answer questions.
+The team helped by conducting mock interviews, asking many of the questions he would likely face in a real interview situations, especially those he felt most uncomfortable answering.
+The more mock interviews he did, the greater Al’s confidence became and the less his condition affected his ability to answer questions.

 What changed for Al